 \section{The Pell-Abel equation}

-\subsection{Historical notes on the Pell-Abel equation and some equivalent problems of analysis.}
+\subsection{Historical notes on the Pell-Abel equation and some equivalent problems of calculus.}

-The Pell equation \be P^2-RQ^2=L\lab{Pell}\ee is a well-known Diophantine equation where for given integer number $R$ which isn't a square, one must find integer $P,Q,L$ satisfying the equation.
-It is established that L.Euler linked it to Pell by misunderstanding.
-Actually the equation \re{Pell} arose and was being studied in works of Indian mathematician Brahmagupta as far back as 1000 years before Euler (628 year) and also in works of Euler's predecessors (among them is P.Fermat).
-Theory of the Pell equation is well-known (\cite{Mordell}), note only that the standard theory of the equation \re{Pell} establishes a connection with continued fraction of the number $\sqrt{R}$.
+The Pell equation \be P^2-RQ^2=L\lab{Pell}\ee is the well-known Diophantus equation, where for a given integer number $R$, which is not a square, one seeks integers $P,Q,L$ satisfying the equation.

+It was established that L. Euler had attributed this equation to Pell by misunderstanding.
+Actually the equation \re{Pell} arose and was studied in works of an Indian mathematician Brahmagupta as far back as 1000 years ago, i.e. before Euler (about 600 years earlier), and also in works of Euler's predecessors (P. Fermat was among them).
+Moreover, there is even a famous problem by Archimedes related to a so-called Pell equation (Archimedes' cattle problem, see \cite{Archim}).

+Theory of the Pell equation is well-known (\cite{Mordell}); note only that the standard theory of the equation \re{Pell} establishes a connection with a continued fraction of the number $\sqrt{R}$.

-The equation \re{Pell} in a ring of polynomials ${\R}[t]$ or ${\C}[t]$ of one variable with a constant $L$ is called the Pell-Abel equation (it may occur the name "Abel equation" and also "Pell equation for polynomials").
-This equations arose in Abel's work of 1826 year where he studied representation of the primitive $\int{\rho(t)}/{\sqrt{R(t)}}\,dt$ in elementary functions, here $\rho, R\ $ are polynomials .
+The equation \re{Pell} in a ring of polynomials ${\R}[t]$ or ${\C}[t]$ of one variable with a constant $L$ is called the Pell-Abel equation (it also appears under the names of "Abel equation" and "Pell equation for polynomials").
+This equations arose in Abel's work of 1826 year, in which he studied representation of the primitive $\int{\rho(t)}/{\sqrt{R(t)}}\,dt$ through elementary functions; here $\rho, R\ $ are polynomials .
 N.H.
-Abel proved that if this primitive can be represented by logarithm and rational functions of $t$ and $\sqrt{R}$ then one can find polynomials $P,Q$ and a number $A$ such that \be \int\frac{\rho}{\sqrt{R}}dt=A\ln\frac{P+\sqrt{R}Q}{P-\sqrt{R}Q}.\lab{AbIntG}\ee Here the degree of $R\ $ is even: $\deg R=2m,$ $\deg\rho=m-1$ and $\rho /A= 2P'/Q$.
-A main point of Abel's considerations is that the polynomials $P$ and $Q$ satisfy the equation \re{Pell} with $L=1$.
-And conversely, if the polynomials $P$ and $Q$ satisfy the equation \re{Pell} with $L=1$ then the equality \re{AbIntG} holds with $\rho = 2P'/Q$ and $A=1$.
+Abel proved that if this primitive can be represented by logarithm and rational functions of $t$ and $\sqrt{R}$, then one can find polynomials $P,Q$ and a number $A$ such that \be \int\frac{\rho}{\sqrt{R}}dt=A\ln\frac{P+\sqrt{R}Q}{P-\sqrt{R}Q}.\lab{AbIntG}\ee Here the degree of $R\ $ is even: $\deg R=2m,$ $\deg\rho=m-1$ and $\rho /A= 2P'/Q$.
+The main point of Abel's considerations was that the polynomials $P$ and $Q$ satisfy the equation \re{Pell} with $L=1$.
+And conversely, if the polynomials $P$ and $Q$ satisfy the equation \re{Pell} with $L=1$, then the equality \re{AbIntG} holds with $\rho = 2P'/Q$ and $A=1$.